Karim-tari/RFC/proposals/181029-overview.md

 * A full second-layer blockchain.
 This is probably overkill and unlikely to achieve the speed and cost targets we would like, particularly if it's a proof-of-work blockchain.
 * State Channel network.
 Ideas like Plasma etc., are interesting, but are incredibly complex.
-Complexity increases the system's attack surface, and is more prone to failure and bugs.
+Complexity increases the system's attack surface, and makes it more prone to failure and bugs.
 One feels that there are simpler and more elegant solutions to this problem.
 * "Permissioned" DAs.
 In this model, DA issuers must nominate (trusted) nodes to run their DAs for them.
-Specifying multiple nodes serves more as insurance against DoS attacks than protecting against Byzantine agents.
+Employing multiple nodes provides DoS attack resistance rather than Byzantine fault tolerance.
 Bonded contracts between issuer and nodes on the base layer can provide additional incentives to maintain uptime and honesty (though the incentive structure must be carefully thought out to prevent co-ordinated attacks by rogue asset issuers colluding with malicious nodes)